AishwaryaR01/Bellabeat_CaseStudy_GDAC/AR_Bellabeat.md

 Extending these trends to Bellabeat customers, a significant section may have to commute to their workplace (possibly follwing a 9am - 6pm schedule).
-In particular, desk jobs suggests higher amount of inactivity due to longer seating hourse (further adding to a sedentary activity behaviour).
+In particular, desk jobs suggests higher amount of inactivity due to longer seating hours (further adding to a sedentary activity behaviour).
 In addition, such office goers tend to spend time commuting to and fro office, gradually losing time and track of their personal health record.
 However, irrespective of the age group, some kind of